 -

-Equipment : cleaning/segregation procedures; prevention of cross-contamination.
+Equipment: cleaning/segregation procedures; prevention of cross-contamination.

-3) Kosher: what is simply verified
+3) Kosher: what can be simply verified

-3.1 Where to check
+3.1 Where to verify

 3.2 Sensitive points